palaforcade/ms-e226-project/docs/project1_answers.md

 A few issues with data collection can be outlined:

-•	Coordination: Coordinating data collection from multiple telescopes and instruments in different locations is a complex task.
+**Coordination**: Coordinating data collection from multiple telescopes and instruments in different locations is a complex task.
 It requires precise synchronization to ensure the accuracy and reliability of the data.

-•	Cross-Matching Catalogs: Cross-matching of different input catalogs to ensure each object in the sky has a unique identifier, whose accuracy is crucial, as it affects the quality of the catalog and the identification of targets.
+**Cross-Matching Catalogs**: Cross-matching of different input catalogs to ensure each object in the sky has a unique identifier, whose accuracy is crucial, as it affects the quality of the catalog and the identification of targets.

-•	Instrumentation: Ensuring proper calibration, maintenance, and performance of new instruments and telescopes for accurate data collection.
+**Instrumentation**: Ensuring proper calibration, maintenance, and performance of new instruments and telescopes for accurate data collection.

-•	Data Accessibility: Ensuring that data are accessible to the scientific public, including proper documentation.
+**Data Accessibility**: Ensuring that data are accessible to the scientific public, including proper documentation.

-(c) Engineered features

 We started data exploration and plotted the redshift as a function of the different covariates (univariates analysis).
 We first plotted the redshift as a function of the "better fit DeV/Exp magnitude photometric band" for the five bands.
 Concretely, there exist two main distributions of the emitted light with regard to the width of the stellar object.
 "De Vaucouleurs" (DeV), a logarithmic distribution; and "Exponential Profile", and exponential distribution. "better fit DeV/Exp magnitude photometric band" fits both distributions and chooses the best fit.